Clinical Supervision for Trauma-Informed Associate Therapists

 I help pre-licensed therapists build solid clinical skill and explore private practice through honest, supportive supervision.

 During my own associate years, I worked with nearly ten supervisors as I moved around.
-That opened my eyes to how supervision can become a negative, stressful, and seemingly useless force.
-I also had amazing supervisors who shaped both how I support therapy clients and how I supervise associates now.
+That opened my eyes to how supervision can become negative and stressful.

 Or, fill out the form below.

-This supervision is best suited for pre-licensed clinicians who are reflective, values-driven, and interested in doing the real clinical and ethical work.
+Supervision with me is best suited for pre-licensed clinicians who are reflective, values-driven, and interested in doing the real clinical and ethical work.

 Anti-Oppressive & Anti-Carceral Practice